 This article is part of our North Korea section: series of articles exploring everything you need to know about visiting DPRK.
 Head to our main North Korea (DPRK) page for more information.

 Excited just isn’t the word.
 Ecstatic maybe?
 Yes, let’s go with ecstatic.
 And definitely a little nervous!
 It’s not every day you get the chance to visit the DPRK!
-As we have mentioned before, travelling to North Korea has been right up there on our bucket list since we left home all those years ago, but like most travellers who long to visit this mysteriously secretive land, we never thought we’d actually get the opportunity.
+As we have mentioned before, traveling to North Korea has been right up there on our bucket list since we left home all those years ago, but like most travelers who long to visit this mysteriously secretive land, we never thought we’d actually get the opportunity.
 Not until our friends at Tongil Tours set up an awesome itinerary for us, with an amazing guide included (Joey), and helped us to fulfill our dream of setting foot in this misunderstood nation.